jcrist/Slicot.jl/README.md

 Status
 ------
 Unfinished, untested, extremely new.

+* All functions have been wrapped in the "RAW" API
-So far only 1 routine has been wrapped.
+* So far only 1 routine has been wrapped in the "Simple" API.

 However, more are on the way.
-Further, the installation procedure needs some serious work.
-Research into BinDeps is needed.

 Installation
 ------------
 Git clone the repo into your Julia directory.
 Change into ./src/slicot, and run the makefile included there.
 This will build libslicot.so, and place it in ./src/slicot/.
 Move this file somewhere Julia can find it.
+The installation procedure could use some serious work.
+Research into BinDeps will be done in once the library is more mature.

 Use
 ---